swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 > #### - Subclass 2: Business User -
 >
 > **Characteristics:** Organizations or entities that require the system for business-related international transfers.
 This subclass includes small and medium enterprises, large corporations, and other financial entities.
-Business Users are expected to have a higher volume of transactions and a greater familiarity with international transfer processes.
+Business Users are expected to have a higher volume of transactions and a greater familiarity with the international transfer processes.
 >
 > **Privileges:** In addition to the privileges available to Regular Users, Business Users are given priority processing to accommodate the higher volume and urgency often associated with business transactions.
 This ensures faster processing times and supports the operational needs of businesses.
 >